scottbyrns/S4/README.md

 }
 ```

+### Motivation

+Buffer bodies are best suited for HTTP messages with `Content-Length` headers.
+Stream bodies are best suited for HTTP messages with `Transfer-Encoding` set to `chunked`.

 ## Storage

 The `Storage` type represents arbitrary data that can be passed between middleware and a responder in a chain.